nkoder/jenkins-job-dsl-plugin-example/README.md

 * job DSL with jobs for branches listed in text file

-* job DSL with multi-line shell cript
+* job DSL with multi-line shell script

+* show that jobs created by seed job are tracked